TalosSources/stomatal_hybrid_modelling/notes/iterative_training_calibration.md

 ## Goal
 * select sites
+    * try, for temperature and humidity, to get all combinations of low-moderate-high for each.
+Yields 9 sites.
+Then if possible, try to get for each combination, a grassland and a forest. might not be possible (no forest in hot arid places :( ).
+At maximum, we have 18 sites to find.
 * clean the code and repo for Son DONE? need feedback from Akash, Sara and Son
     * an inference script? for T&C, that's quite automatic
     * refactor -> change/fix the t_and_c path, make sure everything is a parameter